Syrian Social Nationalist Party: Scholarly criticism

 Prof. Salibi remarks on the beginnings of Saadeh's party in the 1930s: "[A]mong its first members were students and young graduates of the American University of Beirut."
 This early party was "mainly Greek Orthodox and Protestants with some Shi'ites and Druzes ... ."
 In Lebanon as a whole the party was not popular.
-"Christians were generally opposed to their Syrian unionism, while Moslems were suspicious of their reservations with regard to pan-Arabism.
+"Christians were generally opposed to their Syrian unionism, while Muslims were suspicious of their reservations with regard to pan-Arabism.
 The Lebanese authorities were able to suppress them without difficulty."